ValRCS/RCS_Web_Development_05_2019/W1D3 - Codepens - CSS3.md

 https://validator.w3.org/#validate_by_upload+with_options

-Creata a new project for your tribute page on Gitnhub and host the page there.
+Creata a new project for your tribute page on Github and host the page there.